sbOogway/data_spotify_api/README.md

 ## limitations
 - currently works only 30 trackids from playlist in open spotify

+## ideas
+- use bluetooth for game play?
 - get song lirycs and song language from genius? https://github.com/johnwmillr/LyricsGenius